San Juan County Court Records

 Formal Probate and Guardianship in District Court

-Formal probate, guardianship, and conservatorship filings are made with the Eleventh Judicial District Court at a filing fee of $132.00 (the standard civil/probate rate).
-The court’s Forms & Files library includes forms used from the opening of an estate through final distribution, for both formal and informal proceedings.
+Formal probate, guardianship, and conservatorship filings go to the Eleventh Judicial District Court at a filing fee of $132.00 (the standard civil/probate rate).
+The court's Forms & Files library includes forms used from the opening of an estate through final distribution, for both formal and informal proceedings.
 Adult guardianship and conservatorship forms approved by the Supreme Court are available in a separate section.

 Searching Probate Records